Indonesia: Sulawesi - July 2010

 Flamboyant tangerine dress, electric blue stripes, waving flippers ...
 So early glimpse, so soon disappeared.
 The Mandarin fish is lively, elusive.
 Almost impossible to photograph.

-He prefers to stay hidden under the protective interlacing of the coral, of course.
-Where the lens of my Canon Eos 7D has a hard time making the focus.
+It prefers to stay hidden under the protective interlacing of the coral, of course.
+Where the lens of my Canon Eos 7D has a hard time focusing.

-Especially under water the light declines even faster, as the night falls.
+Especially since underwater the light declines even faster as night falls.

 Night dive

-But Jemi, my Indonesian guide, promised me a Mandarin to finish the trip.
-And I, the cold woman who is usually reluctant to go back into the water after dusk, so I agreed to a night dive!
+But Jemi, my Indonesian guide, promised me a Mandarin to finish my stay.
+And I, the chilly one who usually refuses to go back in the water after dusk, agreed to a night dive!

 I do not regret.

-We spent an infinite time at shallow depth, hanging over the reef, motionless, on the lookout, eyes wide, lulled by a light surf.
+We spent an infinite amount of time at shallow depths, suspended above the reef, motionless, staring, eyes wide open, lulled by a gentle surf.

-At regular intervals, Jemi sweeps the pile of coral branches with the brush of his flashlight.
-He took care to alleviate the too bright light with a red plastic bag.
-He proceeds without a sudden gesture, taking dark pauses.
+At regular intervals, Jemi sweeps the cluster of coral branches with the brush of his flashlight.
+He has taken care to dim the bright light with a red plastic bag.
+He proceeds without abrupt gesture, sparing dark pauses.

 Our patience ends up paying.
 We see several.